SystemsApproach/security/tls.rst

-The layered approach, inserting TLS between the application protocol and the transport protocol, is not without drawbacks, particularly when performanced is considered.
+The layered approach, inserting TLS between the application protocol and the transport protocol, is not without drawbacks, particularly when performance is considered.
 This eventually led to a rethinking of the layering and a new transport protocol, QUIC, was developed with the benefit of decades of experience with TLS and HTTP.
 We return to this development below.